wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-scheduled-integration.md

 ## Step 5: Monitor executions

-To track and monitor executions associated with the deployed scheduled task, go to the left navigation menu and click **Execute**.
+To track and monitor executions associated with the deployed scheduled integration, go to the left navigation menu and click **Execute**.

 !!! tip
-     The **Execute** view is applicable to both scheduled and manual tasks.
+     The **Execute** view is applicable to both scheduled and manually-triggered integrations.

 You can view the following information: